Philip Ludwell Lee: Career

 Westmoreland County voters elected Philip Lee as one of their representatives in the House of Burgesses, but he only served part of his term, being succeeded by his younger brother Richard Henry Lee.
-He resigned his position in the lower house of the Virginia General Assembly upon being nominated to the upper house of the Virginia Geeral Assembly Council of State, and that appointment was ratified by the Board of Trade in London, so his service in the upper house began in 1757 and continued until his death.
+He resigned his position in the lower house of the Virginia General Assembly upon being nominated to the upper house of the Virginia General Assembly Council of State, and that appointment was ratified by the Board of Trade in London, so his service in the upper house began in 1757 and continued until his death.

 Col. Phil became unpopular with his younger siblings because of the slow pace at which he settled their father's estate (that is awarded them their inheritances).
 Although he attributed the delays to needing to settle debts incurred by their father, they resented his lavish entertainments at Stratford Hall.

 Death and legacy

 Col. Philip L. Lee died at Stratford Hall in 1775, as relations between England and her Virginia colony became strained.
-Two of his brothers, Richard Henry Lee and Thomas Lightfoot Lee would become signatories of the U.S. Declaration of Independence.
+Two of his brothers, Richard Henry Lee and Francis Lightfoot Lee would become signatories of the U.S. Declaration of Independence.

 In modern times, the Rehoboth property became known as "Lee Mansion."
 Dorchester County records concerning Philip Ludwell Lee's share of Rehoboth are unclear, because many records of its subdivision were lost over time, especially when arsonists burned down his father's house.
 His cousin Philip Corbin Lee's share had been inherited by his son Francis Lee who served in the Maryland General Assembly in 1745, but moved slightly north into Cecil County the following year.
 In 1787 his sister Letitia Corbin Lee of Harford County sold 200 acres called "Rehoboth" to John Smoot.
 Major Frank Turpin, a Revolutionary War veteran owned it for many years, and became known for his lavish hospitality.